Kitware/vtk-examples/src/Python.md

 [DisplayQuadricSurfaces](/Python/Visualization/DisplayQuadricSurfaces) | Create and display a quadratic surface.
 [ElevationBandsWithGlyphs](/Python/Visualization/ElevationBandsWithGlyphs) | Demonstrates the coloring of a surface by partitioning the elevation into bands and using arrows to display the normals on the surface.
 [ExponentialCosine](/Python/VisualizationAlgorithms/ExponentialCosine) | Carpet plots.
 Visualization of an exponential cosine function.
 Function values are indicated by surface displacement.
 Colors indicate derivative values.
-[FlyingFrogSkinAndTissue](/Python/Visualization/FlyingFrogSkinAndTissue) | All frog parts and translucent skin.
 [FlyingHeadSlice](/Python/VisualizationAlgorithms/FlyingHeadSlice) | Flying edges used to generate contour lines.
-[Froggie](/Python/Visualization/Froggie) | View frog organs through a translucent skin.
+[Frog](/Python/Visualization/Frog) | View frog organs through a translucent skin.
+Used to generate the illustrations in the VTK TextBook.
+[FrogBrain](/Python/Visualization/FrogBrain) | The frog’s brain.
+Model extracted without smoothing (left) and with smoothing (right).
+[FrogReconstruction](/Python/Visualization/FrogReconstruction) | Frog organs along with a translucent skin are reconstructed from the original segmented data.
 [FrogSlice](/Python/Visualization/FrogSlice) | Photographic slice of frog (upper left), segmented frog (upper right) and composite of photo and segmentation (bottom).
 The purple color represents the stomach and the kidneys are yellow.
 [GlyphTable](/Python/Visualization/GlyphTable) | Vary the shapes of glyphed points using a glyph table [Hanoi](/Python/Visualization/Hanoi) | Towers of Hanoi.